filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_01/notes_09.md

 <p>Extracts the year from a given date or datetime, returning the year as a four-digit integer.
 Example: For the date 2024-09-16, Year() would return 2024.</p></li>

+<li><b>TIMESTAMP():</b>
-<li><b>TIMESTAMP():</b> Represents a specific point in time, including both date and time, typically returns the date and time or can be used to represent a specific moment in time with the format YYYY-MM-DD HH:MM:SS.
+<p>Represents a specific point in time, including both date and time, typically returns the date and time or can be used to represent a specific moment in time with the format YYYY-MM-DD HH:MM:SS.
-Example: If the current date and time are 2024-09-16 14:30:45, the Timestamp() function might return this exact value.</li>
+Example: If the current date and time are 2024-09-16 14:30:45, the Timestamp() function might return this exact value.</p></li>

+<li><b>DATE():</b>
-<li><b>DATE():</b> Extracts or returns the date part from a datetime value, typically ignoring the time portion.
+<p>Extracts or returns the date part from a datetime value, typically ignoring the time portion.
 Usage: Date() returns a date in the format YYYY-MM-DD.
-Example: For the datetime 2024-09-16 14:30:45, Date() would return 2024-09-16.</li>
+Example: For the datetime 2024-09-16 14:30:45, Date() would return 2024-09-16.</p></li>
 </ul>

 <b>DATETIME KEYWORDS</b>